Giulio Andreotti: First term as prime minister

 In 1972, with Andreotti's first term as prime minister began a period when he was often seen as the éminence grise of governments even when not premier.
 He remained in office in two consecutive centre-right cabinets in 1972 and 1973.
 His first cabinet failed in obtaining the confidence vote and he was forced to resign after only 9 days; this government has been the one with the shortest period of fullness of powers in the history of the Italian Republic.

 A snap election was called for May 1972, and Christian Democracy, led by Andreotti's ally Arnaldo Forlani, remained stable with around 38% of the votes, as did the Communist Party, with the same 27% as in 1968.
 Andreotti, supported by secretary Forlani, tried to continue his centrist strategy, but his attempt only lasted a year.
 The cabinet fell due to the withdrawal of the external support of the Italian Republican Party on the matter of local television reform.

 Social policies

-Andeotti's approach owed little to a belief that market mechanisms could be left to work without interference.
+Andreotti's approach owed little to a belief that market mechanisms could be left to work without interference.
 He used price controls on essential foodstuffs and various social reforms to reach an understanding with organised labour.

 A devout Catholic, Andreotti was on close terms with six successive pontiffs.
 He occasionally gave the Vatican unsolicited advice which was often heeded.
 He updated the relationship of Roman Catholicism to the Italian state in an accord he presented to parliament.
 It put the country on a more secular basis: abolishing Roman Catholicism as the state religion, making religious instruction in public schools optional, and having the Church accept Italy's divorce law in 1971.
 Andreotti opposed legal divorce and abortion, but despite his party's opposition, he couldn't avoid the legalization of abortion in May 1978.